 A Miami to Key West road trip and some cool places to stop along the way

-A perfect road trip from Miami to Key West
+Why do a road trip from Miami to Key West?

 Exploring Key Largo